alexcoder04/i3gocks/README.md

 ## Contributing

-I'm generally open for any kind of contributions, however I try to keep this project as simple and minimal as possible, so fancy complex features are very unlikely to be accepted.
+I'm generally open for any kind of contributions, however I have a pretty specific view on the design of this project, so fancy complex features probably would not be accepted.

 When in doubt, just open an [issue](https://github.com/alexcoder04/kherson/issues) and we'll discuss your idea there.